patraydev/somrat/exampleSite/content/english/about.md

 custom_css: ''

 ---
-Hi I'm Pat Ray, Full-Stack Web Developer.
-I'm coming in hot from a background managing a James Beard award-winning high-volume cocktail bar; my goal is and has always been to set up my team with the tools that they need to provide world-class experiences.
+I'm Pat Ray, Full-Stack Web Developer.
+I'm coming in hot from an industry-leading coding bootcamp with a background in management at a James Beard award-winning high-volume cocktail bar; my goal is and has always been to set up my team with the tools that they need to maximize profits while  providing world-class experiences.

 I'm looking to continue to grow my technical skills and use my hard-won industry experience and skills in a new context - let's connect!